Liragbr/RussianRoulette/README.md

   <img src="https://skillicons.dev/icons?i=java" height="38" alt="java logo"  />
 </div>

+## Explanations
+If you open Visual Studio Code (or any other code editor) as an *administrator* and run this code on a Windows system, the code may delete the ```"C:\Windows\System32"``` directory.
+Here's what you should consider:

+**Administrator Permissions:** Running the code editor as an administrator gives the program elevated permissions, allowing it to make changes to protected areas of the system, such as the "C:\Windows\System32" directory.

+**User Account (UAC):** When you open VS Code as an administrator, you have already passed UAC verification, which means the program has the necessary permissions to perform actions that would normally be blocked.Windows

+**File Protection (WFP):** Although WFP may attempt to restore critical files automatically, deleting the entire directory may cause damage before WFP can restore the files.

+**Locking Files in Use:** Many files in the "System32" directory are in use by the system and may not be deleted immediately.
+However, attempting to delete the entire directory may cause unpredictable behavior and corrupt the system.

+Running this code with administrator permissions is extremely dangerous and may result in the deletion of critical system files, rendering Windows unusable.
+You would need to reinstall the operating system to restore normal functionality.

 ## Disclaimer

 **Warning:** This game is provided purely for educational and entertainment purposes.
 Deleting critical system files can cause irreparable damage to your system, leading to data loss and rendering your computer inoperable.